gabormay/esp-thermometer/README.md

 # General notes and caveats
 - ESP8266 works with 3.3V, the pins are _not_ 5V tolerant!
 - Use an external power supply for reliable programming (not the 3.3V from the USB converter for example)
-- By now, there's extensive documentation is available for the ESP8266 and related stuff.
-If you're stuck or have an issue, pleaes  try looking through the materials in the [References](References and further reading) section and also try Google - chances are somebody else had that problem and you can find a solution quickly
+- If you're stuck or have an issue with setting up the ESP8266, please  try looking through the materials in the [References](References and further reading) section and also try Google - chances are somebody else had that problem and you can find a solution quickly

 # First steps
-Start with the installation steps from https://github.com/esp8266/Arduino#installing-with-boards-manager
+Start with the installation steps from https://github.com/esp8266/Arduino#installing-with-boards-manager:
 - Install the Arduino IDE
 - Install the ESP8266 core library and select the board called 'Generic ESP8266 Module'